Hierarchyj/Hierarchyj/README.md

 1. Blasphemers.
 2. Weird people with a nauseating diagnosis or fetish(I strongly refer to pedophilia, zoophilia and other highly sexual and suggestive associates.
-If friended beforehand, then it's ok.
+If friended beforehand without falling under what is mentioned, then it's ok.
 I understand.).
 3. Adults(unless I personally know you myself or unless I take the initiative to interact with you myself.)
 4. Minors under the age of 13
 5. People who obsess over ships from any fandoms in particular.